awsome-utils/diff-folders/README.md

 # diff-folders
 This tool allows you to display differences in a list of compared folders in the terminal.

-(This is my first project to learn rust)
+(This project is what I use to learn rust)

 # Usage